storedsafe/tokenhandler/README.md

 ```
 login
 ```
-> Login to the StoredSafe appliance, aquire a token and store all relevant information in ```~/.storedsafe-client.rc```.
+> Login to the StoredSafe appliance, acquire a token and store all relevant information in ```~/.storedsafe-client.rc```.

 ```
 logout
 ```
-> Logout from the StoredSafe appliance and destroy the aquired token.
+> Logout from the StoredSafe appliance and destroy the acquired token.
 Zeroes out the token in ```~/.storedsafe-client.rc```.

 ```
 check
 ```
-> Renews the lifetime of the aquired token and ensures connectivity to the StoredSafe appliance.
+> Renews the lifetime of the acquired token and ensures connectivity to the StoredSafe appliance.
 Can be scheduled with cron(1).

-### Login
+# Login
 When action is ```login``` the following optional arguments might be used.

 ```